SALAM,... :)

 The real reason for Umno's revival, says political analyst Prof James Chin from Monash University Sunway Campus, is Datuk Seri Najib Razak's leadership.

-— unlike Pak Lah, who was a big picture person," Chin says of former Umno president and former Prime Minister Tun Abdullah Ahmad Badawi.
+"He is a systems person — he pays attention to the details — unlike Pak Lah, who was a big picture person," Chin says of former Umno president and former Prime Minister Tun Abdullah Ahmad Badawi.
 Under Abdullah, Umno was weakened in that its strong players — the warlords — were sidelined, Chin explains.

 Isa Samad"Najib is allowing those sidelined to make a comeback, as seen with Tan Sri Isa Samad.
 This gets the party machinery moving again as the grassroots base of these warlords are reactivated now that their leader is back in the game," Chin tells The Nut Graph in a phone interview.